conan-io/docs/tutorial/conan_repositories/uploading_packages.rst

 Uploading Packages
 ==================

-In the previous section we learned how to :ref:`set up a Conan repository
+In the previous section, we learned how to :ref:`set up a Conan repository
 <setting_up_conan_remotes>`.
 Now we will go through the process of uploading both recipes
 and binaries to this remote and store them for later use on another machine, project, or for sharing purposes.